 Peers are mostly “very tight-knit and supportive”.
 One tells us: “Maybe I just got a good year, but there is a real cohesiveness between the trainees.”
 There is an associated very active social scene.
 “People will go out but there’s no ‘obligation’ to be five pints down on a Thursday night,” reports a trainee.
 With Thursdays like that we can’t wait for Friday night!

 Partners are “very supportive” with the caveat that “this can be dependent on how busy they are and their mood”.
 The open plan office helps, “although when they’ve had bad news it can make the office environment pretty awkward.”

-Meanwhile, the working hours are very reasonable.
-According to the Legal Cheek Trainee and Junior Lawyer Survey 2018-19, the average arrive in the office time over the last year has been 8:48am and the leave time 6:47pm – which is over half an hour later than last year.
-Commercial tends to be the longest hours apparently, but the plentiful amount of work flowing into the firm seems to have pushed up hours across the firm.
+Meanwhile, the working hours are on the whole very reasonable.
+According to the Legal Cheek Trainee and Junior Lawyer Survey, commercial tends to be the longest hours apparently, but the plentiful amount of work flowing into the firm seems to have pushed up hours across the firm.
 For now Browne Jacobson junior lawyers seem fine with it, with one stating: “For the quality of work, the size of firm and the pay, I would imagine you would be hard pressed to get find a top 60 law firm with a better work/life balance.”
 But if those hours keep increasing there may be pressure for a pay rise.

 Nor is the firm great on perks.
 “Perks are pretty basic and generally done in the most austere way imaginable,” an insider reports.
 Another adds: “Being declined expenses for a quick stop “dinner” of a supermarket sandwich meal deal, having forgotten to eat any dinner at all the previous night on a completion was the low point.”
 But there is private medical insurance after a year’s service and a flat bonus that is dependent on firm-wide performance.